-By Katharine Phillips, MD
+By Katharine A. Phillips, MD

-To diagnose BDD, the DSM-5 criteria should be followed.
-DSM-5 classifies BDD in the chapter of “Obsessive-Compulsive and Related Disorders.”
-The DSM-5 diagnostic criteria for BDD require the following:
+To diagnose BDD, the DSM-5 diagnostic criteria should be followed.
+DSM-5 classifies BDD in the chapter of “Obsessive-Compulsive and Related Disorders,” along with OCD and several other disorders.

 - Appearance preoccupations:The individual must be preoccupied with one or more nonexistent or slight defects or flaws in their physical appearance.
-“Preoccupation” is usually operationalized as thinking about the perceived defects for at least an hour a day.
-Note that distressing or impairing preoccupation with obvious appearance flaws (for example, those that are easily noticeable/clearly visible at conversational distance) is not diagnosed as BDD; rather, such preoccupation is diagnosed as “Other Specified Obsessive-Compulsive and Related Disorder”).
+“Preoccupation” is usually operationalized as thinking about the perceived defects for at least an hour a day (adding up all the time that is spent throughout the day).
+Note that distressing or impairing preoccupation with obvious appearance flaws (for example, those that are easily noticeable/clearly visible at conversational distance, such as obesity) is not diagnosed as BDD; rather, such preoccupation is diagnosed as “Other Specified Obsessive-Compulsive and Related Disorder.”

-- Repetitive behaviors: At some point, the individual must perform repetitive, compulsive behaviors in response to the appearance concerns.
+- Repetitive behaviors:To qualify for a diagnosis of BDD, at some point during the course of the disorder, the individual must perform repetitive, compulsive behaviors in response to the appearance concerns.
 These compulsions can be behavioral and thus observed by others – for example, mirror checking, excessive grooming, skin picking, reassurance seeking, or clothes changing.
 Other BDD compulsions are mental acts – such as comparing one’s appearance with that of other people.
 Note that individuals who meet all diagnostic criteria for BDD except for this one are not diagnosed with BDD; rather, they are diagnosed with “Other Specified Obsessive-Compulsive and Related Disorder.”

 - Clinical significance:The preoccupation must cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.
 This criterion helps to differentiate the disorder BDD, which requires treatment, from more normal appearance concerns that typically do not need to be treated with medication or therapy.

 - Differentiation from an eating disorder:If the appearance preoccupations focus on being too fat or weighing too much, the clinician must determine that these concerns are not better explained by an eating disorder.
 If the patient’s only appearance concern focuses on excessive fat or weight, and the patient’s symptoms meet diagnostic criteria for an eating disorder, then he or she should be diagnosed with an eating disorder, not BDD.
-However, if criteria for an eating disorder are not met, then BDD can be diagnosed, as concerns with fat or weight in a person of normal weight can be a symptom of BDD.
+However, if diagnostic criteria for an eating disorder are not met, then BDD can be diagnosed, as concerns with fat or weight in a person of normal weight can be a symptom of BDD.
 It is not uncommon for patients to have both an eating disorder and BDD (the latter focusing on concerns other than weight or body fat).

-- Specifiers: Once BDD is diagnosed, clinicians should assess the two BDD specifiers to identify meaningful subgroups of individuals with BDD:
+- Specifiers: Once BDD is diagnosed, clinicians should assess the two DSM-5 BDD specifiers to identify meaningful subgroups of individuals with BDD:

 - Muscle dysmorphia:The muscle dysmorphia form of BDD is diagnosed if the individual is preoccupied with concerns that that his or her body build is too small or insufficiently muscular.
-Many individuals with BDD are additionally preoccupied with other body areas; the muscle dysmorphia specifier should still be used in such cases.
+Many individuals with muscle dysmorphia are additionally preoccupied with other body areas; the muscle dysmorphia specifier should still be used in such cases.
 Individuals with the muscle dysmorphia form of BDD have been shown to have even higher rates of suicidality and substance use disorders, as well as poorer quality of life, than individuals with other forms of BDD.
 In addition, the treatment approach may require some modification.

 - Insight specifier: This specifier indicates degree of insight regarding BDD beliefs (for example, “I look ugly” or “I look deformed”) – that is, how convinced the individual is that his/her belief about the appearance of the disliked body parts is true.
 Levels of insight are “with good or fair insight,” “with poor insight,” and “with absent insight/delusional beliefs.”
 Note that absent insight/delusional beliefs are diagnosed as BDD, not as a psychotic disorder.